How to Sell Your House Privately In Ontario

 - The amount of the deposit offered.

-- Any terms or conditions the buyer needs fulfilled to complete the purchase (such as the sale of their own home).
+- Any terms or conditions the buyer needs fulfilled to complete the purchase (such as home inspection or obtaining a mortgage).

 - Any inclusions or exclusions.
 For instance, the buyer may ask for certain household items to be included in the sale, like major appliances.